jasato89/ironhack_rpgbattlesimulator/README.md

 ## Installation

-1. Download the project from the repository.
+1. Download the proyect from the repository.

 2. Open the directory as a project on a IDE as IntelliJ.